dipankardas011/dipankardas-portfolio/content/diary/Dec24.md

 +++

 ## Date 2024-12-02
+* Redhat Business model on openshift
+* Buildsafedev
+* working on frappe

+## Date 2024-12-01
 * buildsafedev work
 * learning about almost all the aspects of redhat Openshift ecosystem
   * used it in azure openshift service and tried the dashboard for the first time